Hahn, Texas

-Hahn or Hahn Prairie is an unincorporated community in northwest Wharton County, in the U.S. state of Texas.
-The tiny community is located at the intersection of Farm to Market Road 1160 (FM 1160) and Farm to Market Road 2546 (FM 2546) northwest of El Campo.
-There are no road signs identifying the site but the nearby Hahn Cemetery is marked and there is a small cluster of homes around the junction.
+Hahn or Hahn Prairie is an unincorporated community in northwestern Wharton County, in the U.S. state of Texas.
+The tiny community is located at the intersection of Farm to Market Road 1160 (FM 1160) and Farm to Market Road 2546, (FM 2546) northwest of El Campo.
+There are no road signs identifying the site, but the nearby Hahn Cemetery is marked and there is a small cluster of homes around the junction.
 The surrounding farmland is dotted by a number of natural gas wells.